Servitudes in Thailand

 What are Servitudes?

 Servitude is practically a registered "right of way" that is given to a dominant property that benefits from the servient property, who is burdened by this right of way.
 A right of servitude usually involves two or more separate properties/plots of land, one of which is burdened and the other benefited by the servitude.
-The burdened parcel is called the servient property and the benefited land parcel the dominant property.
+The burdened parcel is called the servient property and the benefited land parcel is the dominant property.

 In common law terms, servitude is usually described as an "easement".
 For example, if property A has a house located adjacent to property B, however, in order for property B tenants to pass through property A's walkway, a servitude will be needed to grant the right of way.